bvirxx/bLUe_PYSIDE/README.md

 ## DESCRIPTION

- bLUe is a complete GUI environment for photo edition, featuring a large set of controls as adjustment layers, including 3D LUTs and 2.5D LUTs.
+ bLUe proposes a modular and comprehensive GUI for photo edition, featuring a large set of controls as adjustment layers, including
+ 3D LUTs and 2.5D LUTs.

 A 3D LUT is a table representing a 3D cube of color nodes.
 Image pixels are associated